 Philosophy: My approach is grassroots and personal – with an eye toward how local efforts can inform policy – because I firmly believe that well-informed citizens make a difference.
 For me, positive change means improving how we communicate about projects, how we plan the next big initiative, and even how individuals perceive their role in keeping our ecosystems viable.
 And, this work is necessarily based on a foundation of fundamental respect for humanity, and a deep commitment to equity in STEM and broader society, that includes utilizing ethical, best practices in both communication and educational efforts.

-Current work: Right now, I work toward these goals as an Associate Academic Professional Research Scientist at the University of Wyoming.
+Current work: Right now, I work toward these goals as an Associate Research Scientist at the University of Wyoming.
 I teach science communication courses for graduate students and undergraduates, direct the Wyoming Science Communication Initiative (including leading professional development trainings for faculty, staff, and students), and I do communication work for the Wyoming Migration Initiative.
+I lead public engagement assessment for the Biodiversity Institute and Wyoming EPScOR.
 I am also the co-founder and current chairperson of the Ecological Society of America’s Communication and Engagement Section.
 See the Section website for details on my role with them and the trainings and resources we offer, including the #MySciComm blog series which I edit.
 In these capacities, I collaborate with colleagues and students to professionalize science communication and engagement (C&E) efforts, enhance the integration of C&E and the arts and humanities in Broader Impacts proposals, and contribute to research on transdisciplinary science communication.
 I also conduct my own research and creative activities, including an on-going project – The Ecologically True Story of the Tortoise and the Hare – investigating ecosystems in the world where tortoises and hares coexist.

 Background: My experience with science, conservation, food systems and sustainability spans more than a decade.
 My background includes community development facilitation, nonprofit management, branding campaigns, educational program direction and development, and more.
 I have contributed to/done field research on black bears, bison, painted turtles, kestrels, Rocky Mountain amphibians and more.
 I have been responsible for the direction and implementation of natural history and sustainability education programs.
 My native language is American English, and I am functionally fluent in Canadian French.
 I have provided editorial support to numerous peer-reviewed publications, and I have published extensively in popular and peer-reviewed publications.
 I am driven by how we can blend word craft and images to communicate about important, and not always glamorous, conservation developments and issues.
 Ultimately, my motives are to increase collaboration, improve scientific literacy, and encourage positive action among ordinary citizens, policy makers, and scientists.